Can You Refuse a DOT Inspection?

 What Happens Once I Refuse a DOT Inspection?

-If you do not cooperate by allowing the inspector to complete the inspection, all lights, brakes, steering components and more will be marked as violations or out of service.
+If you do not cooperate by allowing the inspector to complete the inspection, all lights, brakes, steering components, and more will be marked as violations or out of service.
 This means that until every violation is addressed and fixed, you won't be able to drive your truck.
 If you are caught driving with an unaddressed OOS order, it could result in a substantial fine both for you and your company per day of driving without fixing the issue.
 That's a major reason to take care of any OOS orders before hitting the road.
-Read about Texas DOT Number and USDOT Number.
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 What Are DOT Inspections?